-Once the settings are established, they shall not be changed without the permission of the Engineer.
-The removal shall be verified, as necessary, at least every 16 ft.
-(5 m) along the cutting path.
-If concrete is being removed below the desired depth, the equipment shall be reset or recalibrated.
+Hydro-scarification may begin after the calibration settings have been approved by the Engineer.

+The removal depth shall be verified by the Engineer, as necessary.
+If sound concrete is being removed below the desired depth, the equipment shall be recalibrated.